Scope 3 Emissions Definition

 Greenhouse gas emissions are categorised into three groups (or "Scopes") by the Greenhouse Gas Protocol (GHGP).
 The GHGP standard has been adopted by several influential organisations such as the CDP (formerly Carbon Disclosure Project).
 As such, the terminology is being quickly adopted into sustainability and environmental social governance (ESG) business circles.

-It is important to recognise that your Scope 3 emissions include your suppliers' Scope 1, 2 and 3 emissions.
+It is important to recognise that your Scope 3 emissions include your suppliers' Scope 1, 2 and 3 emissions and are out of your organisation's direct control.
 As such, it is important to understand all three groups of emissions when leading a Scope 3 emissions measurement or reduction initiative.

 Nestlé's total GHG emissions by scope illustrate the significance of Scope 3 emissions for consumer packaged goods (CPG) businesses.